top of page

 Facebook

-Main Street Accredited Logo
+Main Street Impact Logo

-Trail and Outdoor Recreation Links
+Piedmont-Triad Trails and Outdoor Recreation

 After 10 years of research, the Appalachian Mural Trail (AMT) came alive in 2016 at the hands of Doreyl Ammons Cain and her husband Jerry Cain.
 The project has now blossomed into a viable, expanding success with over 100+ North Carolina and Virginia historical murals on the trail.
 The honoring of our stories through the arts is the core essence of the AMT's vision.